-We don’t really need to go over the benefits of working remotely – lower stress, added flexibility, no commute, to name a few – to illustrate that more of the world’s workforce is moving that direction.
+We don’t really need to go over the benefits of working remotely – lower stress, added flexibility, no commute, to name a few – to illustrate that more of the world’s workforce is moving in that direction.
 More and more jobs are more easily completed remotely than ever before.
 And a larger portion of the population are moving their offices to their homes.

 Though this may come as a surprise, this holds true for business owners, too.
 Managing a small business can be done largely from home or any other location.

 It’s worth noting that, though this is possible, it will be different.
-This means making adjustments and being patient with changes to how business is run.
+This means making adjustments and being patient with changes to how the business is run.
 You can run a successful retail business remotely, but it won’t always be business as usual.

 Keeping easy channels of communication open is the most important place to start.
-You never want to seem absent from the business so be sure that you can reach each team member quickly and that they can do the same in return.
+You never want to seem absent from the business, so be sure that you can reach each team member quickly and that they can do the same in return.

-Also institute regular meetings with your entire staff or at least with the management team.
+Also, institute regular meetings with your entire staff or at least with the management team.
 Conduct a virtual meeting on Skype, Hangouts, FaceTime, etc. This forces everyone into a routine of regular communication.

 If you’re worried about worker productivity in your absence, setting up regular meetings in small groups or even individually will remind your team what they need to do and keep them more accountable for their performance.